UCSD-Historical-Enrollment-Data/2023Spring/README.md

-# Spring 2023 Enrollment Data: General Undergraduate Enrollment
+# Spring 2023 Enrollment Data: General Enrollment
 Enrollment data for Spring 2023 for all undergraduate courses and select graduate courses.

 ## Supported Courses